Easy Corporate Fundraising Ideas for Events

 Don’t assume that all charities are created equal.
 Instead, take some time to research where to donate money effectively.

 You don’t have to do this on your own.
-GiveWell.org can help you find the charities that will have the most impact per euro/dollar donated.
-At PartyWizz, we also refer to Effective CSR who are based in Ireland.
-Check out your local area for similar associations.
+GiveWell.org can help you find the charities that will have the most impact with the money donated.
+You can also look for similar organisations in your local area; a quick search for “effective giving UK” is a good place to start.

 To encourage attendance and participation at your fundraiser, make sure people know ahead of time which charity you’re supporting, why, and what impact you’re hoping to have.